jungyeul/alignment-based-PARSEVAL/README.md

-# An Alignment-based Approach for Calculating PARSEVAL Measures
+# A Novel Alignment-based Approach for Calculating PARSEVAL Measures

-This github repo provides the following:
+This GitHub repository includes the following notebooks:

 1. a python notebook featuring Penn Treebank examples (Section 01, copied from `nltk_data` — refer to `Installing NLTK Data` at https://www.nltk.org/data.html) demonstrating the process of end-to-end testing (from raw text to constituency parsing)